Research and Policy Analysis

 Women in Science & Technology Policy

 The purpose of this study is to examine the presence and influence of women in science and technology policy at the federal level.
 The Women in Science and Technology Policy Project is a collaboration between two areas at the Humphrey School, Women and Public Policy and Science, Technology and Public Policy, University of Massachusetts at Amherst and Georgia Institute of Technology.
-The project is funded by a three year grant from the National Science Foundation.
-Debra’s work on the project has focused on the development and analysis of a new 12 million record dataset of all federal employees; design and execution of focus groups with high level federal science agency leaders; and a forthcoming paper on the gender pay gap and proportion of women in various roles at selected science & technology agencies.
+The project is funded by a three-year grant from the National Science Foundation.
+Debra’s work on the project has focused on the development and analysis of a new 12 million record dataset of all federal employees; design and execution of focus groups with high-level federal science agency leaders; and a forthcoming American Journal of Sociology article on the gender pay gap and proportion of women in various roles at selected science & technology agencies.
 Additional information.